- Property/Estate management

 The key challenges for the board over the next 12-24 months are:

-- To maintain standards and outcomes during a planned period of growth;
+- Standards - to raise and maintain standards and outcomes during a period of consolidation;

-- To develop learning communities / hubs across the region to ensure academies receive appropriate and quality support from the trust and the central team is organised to support this through an appropriate infrastructure;
+- Development of learning communities - continue developing the learning communities / hubs across the region to ensure academies receive appropriate and quality support from the trust and the central team is organised to support this through an appropriate infrastructure;

-- To recruit to and strengthen the trust’s central team;
+- Recruitment - to recruit to and strengthen the trust’s central team;

-- To develop the infrastructure of the trust across its geographical areas whilst protecting the strength of the trust as a whole.
+- Infrastructure - to develop the infrastructure of the trust across its geographical areas whilst protecting the strength of the trust as a whole.

 Trust ethos & values